qubole/allgood-consistent-hash-shaded/README.md

 # README #

-A project aiming to shade allgood-consistent-hash library and create a fat jar to be available without any need of github packages.
+A project aiming to shade allgood-consistent-hash library and create a fat jar.